-Scherzer takes care of Phils in his possible Nats finale
+Scherzer shines in possible Nats bow; Phils split twinbill

-PHILADELPHIA (AP) — Max Scherzer delivered a signature performance in what might be his last start for the Nationals, allowing three hits in six innings as Washington beat the Philadelphia Phillies 3-1 in the opener of a doubleheader on Thursday.
+PHILADELPHIA (AP) — Max Scherzer delivered a signature performance in what might be his last start for the Nationals, allowing three hits in six innings in the opener of a doubleheader that Washington ultimately split with the Philadelphia Phillies on Thursday.

-Yan Gomes hit a tiebreaking two-run homer in the seventh inning for Washington, which is dealing with a COVID-19 outbreak that forced Wednesday night’s game at Philadelphia to be postponed.
-Before the game, the sputtering Nationals traded closer Brad Hand to the Toronto Blue Jays, and there are plenty of contending teams who’d love to have Mad Max for the last two months of the season.
+As reports swirled about an imminent trade of Scherzer in Game 2, Washington saw a seven-run lead melt away before Brad Miller’s grand slam off Nationals reliever Sam Clay (0-4) secured an 11-8 Philadelphia victory.
+Washington won the first game 3-1.

+The Phillies moved back within 3 1/2 games of the first-place New York Mets in the NL East.

-As Scherzer received handshakes in the Washington dugout in the top of the seventh, Gerardo Parra doubled past diving center fielder Odubel Herrera and Gomes — who was reinstated from the 10-day injured list before the game — drilled a sinker from Zack Wheeler into the trees beyond the center field fence for his ninth homer of the season.
+As Scherzer received handshakes in the Washington dugout, Gerardo Parra doubled and Gomes — who was reinstated from the 10-day injured list before the game — drilled a sinker from Wheeler (8-6) to center field for his ninth homer of the season.

+“We need to win some games,” Wheeler said.
+“That was a big game for us and I needed to go out and post some zeros, especially against Max because he’s going to hold us or try to and I let us down out there.”

 Scherzer — a three-time Cy Young Award winner and a stalwart of Washington’s 2019 World Series-winning squad — will become a free agent at the end of the season.

+“I don’t want to look at this as a negative thing.
+I really look at it as a positive thing,” Scherzer said.
+“I signed a seven-year deal here to win a World Series.
+And we won.
+We won a World Series.
+That’s a lifelong dream come true.”

-The Nationals have fallen out of contention in the NL East thanks to a 6-16 record this month, making Scherzer by far the best starting pitcher on the market before the trade deadline on Friday.
+The Nationals have fallen out of playoff contention, making Scherzer by far the best starting pitcher on the market before Friday’s trade deadline.

+“I’ve got nothing,” he said.
+“I don’t know.
+How does this go?
+This is new to me.
+I’ve only been traded during the offseason.
+I’ve never had to deal with this during the season.
+For me, you put the blinders on, go out, compete and have fun with your teammates.”

 Scherzer had made only one start since starting the All-Star Game and was scratched from his last outing with tightness in his right triceps.
-While players in trade talks are often rested to avoid injury, Scherzer took the ball anyway — and he was in fine form, changing speeds and inducing soft contact.
+While players in trade talks are often rested to avoid injury, Scherzer took the ball anyway.

-“I told him to do whatever he does best, which is compete and not to worry about anything,” Washington manager Dave Martinez said before the game.
-“He’s going to go and pitch.
-He wants to go pitch and compete.”
+In Game 2, Josh Harrison homered and Yadiel Hernandez had two hits and two RBIs as Washington jumped on the Phillies, who were trying to piece together a bullpen game, to lead 7-0 in the third.

+Rhys Hoskins, Andrew McCutchen and Alec Bohm all homered off Nationals starter Patrick Corbin as the Phillies began their rally.
+Philadelphia scored three runs in the bottom of the seventh — including a two-out RBI single to left by Realmuto that tied the game.

 COVID-19 UPDATE

-Another Washington staff member tested positive for COVID-19 on Thursday morning, meaning the Nationals’ outbreak has affected 13 people — four players and nine staffers.
+Another Washington staff member tested positive for COVID-19 on Thursday, meaning the Nationals’ outbreak has affected 13 people — four players and nine staffers.

-Before the game, Washington placed All-Star SS Trea Turner, RHP Daniel Hudson, C Alex Avila and RHP Austin Voth on the COVID-19 injured list.
+Before the doubleheader, Washington placed All-Star SS Trea Turner, RHP Daniel Hudson, C Alex Avila and RHP Austin Voth on the COVID-19 injured list.
 Turner was the first player to test positive and was pulled from Tuesday night’s game during the first inning.

-Five members of Martinez’s coaching staff — bench coach Tim Bogar, pitching coach Jim Hickey, first base coach Randy Knorr, third base coach Bob Henley and assistant hitting coach Pat Roessler — were unavailable on Thursday because of COVID-19 protocols.
+Five members of manager Dave Martinez’s coaching staff — bench coach Tim Bogar, pitching coach Jim Hickey, first base coach Randy Knorr, third base coach Bob Henley and assistant hitting coach Pat Roessler — were unavailable on Thursday because of COVID-19 protocols.

-Major League Baseball allowed Thursday’s doubleheader to proceed after morning testing revealed no more infections among active players, Martinez said during his morning Zoom session with reporters.
+Major League Baseball allowed the doubleheader to proceed after morning testing revealed no more infections among active players, Martinez said during his morning Zoom session with reporters.

-Martinez said none of the cases were “too serious” and that only person who tested positive was unvaccinated.
+Martinez said none of the cases was “too serious” and that only person who tested positive was unvaccinated.

 “Thank God that most of us or all of us are vaccinated,” Martinez said.
 “I can’t imagine going through this without being vaccinated.
 I want to make it clear, (the vaccine) does help.”